 Admit it, you probably have just one or two passwords you switch up with special characters and numbers depending on the specific site requirements.

 Change that bad habit with a password manager.
 It’ll generate strong passwords, keep them all in one place, and auto-fill your login at the touch of a button.
 You’ll find password managers that work for both Mac & PC, and on most browsers.
 They usually work by the use of a master-password or your fingerprint which then auto-fills the correct password.
-When creating your master password, check out this complete guide on how to make an easily memorable, but strong password.

 Here’s my selection: